-- Children may not ride in the front seat until they are 13. - Children who grow out of car seats still need a booster seat.
-A child should only go without a booster seat when: - The child's knees bend at the edge of the seat when his or her back and bottom are against the vehicle seat back - The vehicle lap belt fits across the upper thighs - The shoulder belt should fits across the shoulder and chest.
-Children are usually between 8 and 12 years old when the seat belt fits them properly. - Trunks are not for playing or hiding.
-Lock your car doors and trunk when not in use.
+- Children who grow out of car seats still need a booster seat.
+A child should only go without a booster seat when: - The child's knees bend at the edge of the seat when his or her back and bottom are against the vehicle seat back. - The vehicle lap belt fits across the upper thighs - The shoulder belt should fits across the shoulder and chest (Children are usually between 8 and 12 years old when the seat belt fits them properly). - Trunks are not meant for playing or hiding.
+Lock your car doors and trunk when not in use. - •Do not ever place your child in the front seat with a passenger airbag.